crystallabs/event_handler/README.md

 Please note that `handlers` exposes the Array containing the list of handlers.

-Modifying this array will directly modify the list of handlers defined for an event, although this should only be done with due caution.
+Modifying this array will directly modify the list of handlers defined for an event.
+This should only be done with due caution.

 ### Removing event handlers